Flint Phantoms: History

 With the limited success of Perani Arena as the playoff home for the Michigan Pirates, Pete Norager, one of the owners of the Pirates, decided to start a replacement team in Flint, and the formation of the Phantoms was announced on December 18, 2007.
 In February 2008, Norager withdrew from owning the team.
 The Perani Group operated the team pending the selection of a new owner with a temporary investment group.
 Because of poor attendance, payments to players were delayed near the end of the 2008 season, and some players left the team because of other commitments or disgruntlement over late pay.
 The Phantoms approached their last game of 2008 with a roster of just 9 or 10 or maybe 50 and looked to semi-pro teams for additional players.
 On the day of the game, only 11 players were available (with 16 required to field a team), forcing the Phantoms to forfeit.

-The team has sat out the 2009 season but still is still considering rejoining the CIFL.
+The team has sat out the 2009 season but still is considering rejoining the CIFL.